-When we are doing therapy with a late talker here are some toys that we always have in our bag of tricks: a ball, a baby doll and bottle, stacking/nesting toys, pullback cars, puzzles and bubbles.
+Some of our favorite toys that lend themselves to fun, interactive play and language building are: a ball, a baby doll and bottle, stacking/nesting toys, pullback cars, puzzles and bubbles.
 Now not all of these toys will be motivating to your child, but when you find the one that is, you go with it!

-When we are working with late talkers, our focus is to start with very simple, yet functional words.
+When it comes to play, our focus is to start with very simple, yet functional words.
 For example, words like, more, help, up/down, in/out, on/off, open/close and of course labeling the noun (toy) that we are using.
-It’s also super important to model verbs when playing with these toys!
+It’s also super important to model verbs (action words) when playing with these toys!
 Here are examples of how we would use each of these toys to help bring out language:

 Balls are usually a fan favorite!
 For this activity we would start by labeling the object “BALL.”
 Say this word over and over and over again!
 Other words to emphasize when playing with balls would be “up” “throw” “roll” “kick” and “my turn.”

 Baby dolls are such a great toy to stimulate language development.
 So again, label the toy over and over “BABY” and then model more functional words related to your play schema.
 There are lots of verbs to model when playing with baby dolls like “hug” “kiss” “cry” and “sleep”.
 You can also add doll accessories to your play like a bottle and some pretend food and work on words like “eat” and “drink”.

 Stacking and nesting toys are so simple but so good for using functional language.
 We love just repeating the word “up” over and over until the tower falls down and then we repeat the word “down”.
 Simple yet so effective!